SimonDarksideJ/SimonDarksideJ.github.io/_posts/2022-03-18-writing-efficient-markdown-on-githubpages.md

 Just create a folder for the images and drag and drop to your hearts content.

-Then update your Front Matter with the path to your image, as shown in my example Front Matter above.
+WHen you are ready, update the Front Matter of your article with the path to your image, as shown in my example Front Matter above.

 > Always check your theme documentation for how to use Header images for your posts.